|

 "the changes that organisms bring about in their own environments are

 seldom thought to have evolutionary significance."
-But
+Here he is introducing the notion of

 niche construction, which recognizes that organisms engineer the environments